Jump To Section

 The Carpenter Bee

-Getting rid of the carpenter bee is not as dangerous as it is laborious.
-Since these bees don’t like painted surfaces, it’s best to paint all wooded soffits and fascia to keep them away.
+Getting rid of the carpenter bee or bumble bee is not as dangerous as it is laborious.
+The difference being, carpenter bees are solitary bees unlike the bumble bee so you are only messing with one or two bees at a time.
+Since these wood-loving bees don’t like painted surfaces, it’s best to paint all wooded soffits and fascia to keep them away.
 Wood stains provide some distraction, but it’s not a foolproof method.
 During mating season, it’s essential to keep any building or garage doors closed, so they cannot gain entry.

 One thing you can do to help keep carpenter bees away is to put up fascia boards made of plastic or metal.
 When the wood underneath is covered, then they cannot get into it to nest.
 A carpenter bee can’t drill through any aluminum or vinyl products, so it’s a better option.